Why do I need to know about web accessibility?

 Creating an accessible website would allow an additional 40.7 million U.S. residents the ability to access your site.

 According to the Americans with Disability Act (ADA) everyone should be able to access your website.
 The ADA guarantees equal opportunity to citizens who have a disability.

 What is web accessibility?

-Essentially, web accessibility makes it easier for people to use the web by creating a better user experience for a wider audience.
-Web accessibility focuses on how a person who is disabled would need to access your site and makes adjustments to the design or content to increase accessibility.
-An accessible website not only allows everyone to the ability to view content but has many other benefits as well such as increasing website speed.
+Accessibility focuses on how a person who is disabled would need to access your site.
+Then it makes adjustments to the design or content to increase accessibility.
+An accessible website allows everyone to the ability to view content.
+It also has many other benefits, such as increasing website speed.

 What are the levels of conformance?

-The guidelines are categorized into three conformance levels: A (lowest), AA (mid-range), AAA (highest).
+The WCAG guidelines are categorized into three conformance levels: A (lowest), AA (mid-range), AAA (highest).

-- Level A conformance is the easiest to meet and has the least impact on website design or structure.
+This conformance level is the easiest to meet.
+It has the least impact on website design or structure.

 Should my site be web-accessible?

 Not all sites are legally required to be certified.
 At Standard Beagle, we recommend a minimum of Level A conformance for all our clients, but we strongly suggest going further.